 Walk W on sidewalk to bridge over Waller Creek; stop and look N to the San Jacinto Bridge.
 (Note that if you walk E on MLK, you can see a pollinator garden near the Swim Center)

 GPS +30.279978, -97.735237

-From Ellison, Jones and Young walking tour: Looking north from the MLK bridge to the San Jacinto bridge, “note that the Creek exposes a floor of Austin limestone (Upper Cretaceous, about 75 millions years old), on top of which is a lot of stream debris in the form of cobbles, boulders, etc.” If you zoom into campus on the Texas USGS Map, you can see that most of campus is on a layer of 325-420 foot thick layer of Austin chalk, or the remains of creatures that inhabited an inland sea during the time of dinosaurs.
+From Ellison, Jones and Young walking tour: Looking north from the MLK bridge to the San Jacinto bridge, “note that the Creek exposes a floor of Austin limestone (Upper Cretaceous, about 75 million years old), on top of which is a lot of stream debris in the form of cobbles, boulders, etc.” If you zoom into campus on the Texas USGS Map, you can see that most of campus is on a layer of 325-420 foot thick layer of Austin Chalk, or the remains of creatures (microfossils) that inhabited an inland sea during the time of dinosaurs.
 The Chalk, which is under Blackland prairie and the clays of the Taylor Group, is younger than the harder limestone to the west of Austin (the Hill Country) that was exposed between 20-25 million years ago by the Balcones fault zone.
 Water flows along a fault line to make Waller Creek; note the black willow (Salix nigra), a short-lived tree with fibrous roots that hold soil together.

 Walk W on MLK and cross San Jacinto Blvd at the light.
-Once at the NW corner of MLK & San Jacinto,take the path N past the Chilling Station #3 and onto Clark Field.
+Once at the NW corner of MLK & San Jacinto, walk N on path past the Chilling Station #3 and onto Clark Field.
 Stop where the path connects with track.

 17. Clark Field’s Pecan